-This paper was prepared for the Annual BIS Research Conference held June 23rd, 2017 in Lucerne, Switzerland.
+This paper was prepared for the Annual BIS Research Conference held June 23rd, 2017 in Lucerne, Switzerland and has since been published in June 2017 as NBER working paper w23562.
 The author would like to thank Jordi Gali for sharing his insights on this and related topics.